MTiergarten/redi-webdev-project/README.md

 ## Phase 1 (working output with limited flexibility)
 - ~~- Create hardcoded recipe database for testing (while no API)~~
 - User selects intolerances, allergies or preferences (e.g. don't recommend peanuts / gluten)
+  - to do: form to select intolerances
 - App fetches and displays recipes from local database based on user preferences
+  - to do: filter arrays by ingredients, return recipes matching the preferences
 - User selects their preferred recipes or randomizes from a list
+  - to do: DOM manipulation: allow user to select recipes or randomize
 - App generates a 1-week meal plan (e.g. 3 meals for lunch, 3 for dinner + quick breakfast and snacks, reused across the week)
+  - return plan with selected meals or randomized recipes to yield enough meals for a week

 ## Phase 2 (more personalization)
 - User selects main ingredient for breakfast (e.g. eggs, yoghurt, fruit, cheese)